Before you create your next poster, read through these quick tips to help ensure your work gets noticed.

 A poster is easy to navigate.
 It generally should flow from left to right and top to bottom.
 Use plain, large font with space left between sections.
 Have text left aligned and avoid using all capital letters.

 A poster has your contact information.
 Include your email address and any professional social media accounts you’d like to share.
-Bonus points if you pin business cards to the poster board!

 A poster presenter is engaging.
 Have a two-sentence summary of your poster ready and offer to share it to anyone who slows to read your title.
 Include newcomers in an ongoing conversation.
 Minimize phone time.